 39. If you must use toilet paper (see #26), collect the inside cardboard rolls.
 Donate them to the local preschool for art projects.

 40. Use olive oil that you buy in bulk for hand and body lotion!

 41. Buy soap ends in the bulk bin.
-No packaging!
+Zero packaging!
 Super cheap.

 In the bedroom:

-43. Choose non-hormonal birth control (like a diaphragm over the Pill), if you can.
-Better for your body and the fish.
+43. Choose non-hormonal birth control (like a diaphragm over the Pill).
+So much better for your body.
+Also better for the fish.